-Capability Description Use Case Guidance Protections for Data at Rest Data protection at rest aims to secure data stored on any device or storage medium.
-Agencies should ensure that any agency data stored on remote user devices is encrypted, either individually or via storage on encrypted areas of the devices, to mitigate the increased risk of loss or theft of remote user devices.
-Agencies may consider limiting the types of data provided to remote users or the ability for remote users to store agency data on the devices, especially if the agency does not have adequate assurance about the security posture of the remote user device.
-Protections for Data in Transit Data protection in transit, or data in motion, aims to secure data that is actively moving from one location to another, such as across the internet or through a private enterprise network.
+Capability Description Use Case Guidance Protections for Data in Transit Data protection in transit, or data in motion, aims to secure data that is actively moving from one location to another, such as across the internet or through a private enterprise network.
 Agencies should ensure that agency data is only made available to remote user devices through methods that ensure confidentiality and integrity commensurate to the sensitivity of the data.
 Data Loss Prevention DLP technologies detect instances of the exfiltration, either malicious or accidental, of agency data.
 Agency DLP solutions should account for file exfiltration through remote user devices, with increased security rigor on file types, content, and volume of information permitted on remote user devices.
 Agency DLP may need to account for methods for accessing data, especially data stored in external environments, that bypass traditional infrastructure.
 Remote user technical enforcement may need to be supplemented with additional administrative controls addressing data handling and use when accessing services remotely.
 Data Access and Use Telemetry Data access and use telemetry identifies agency-sensitive data stored, processed, or transmitted, including those located at a service provider, and enforces detailed logging for access or changes to sensitive data.
 When allowing remote users access to agency data, data access and use telemetry is especially important.
 Agencies should monitor remote users' accesses and changes to agency data to look for malicious activity or discrepancies in access patterns.
+Data Labeling Data labeling is the process of tagging data by categories to protect and control the use of data and identify the risk level associated with the data.
+Agencies should ensure that data created by remote users is labeled in accordance with agency policies.
+Data Inventory Data inventory entails developing, documenting, and maintaining a current inventory of agency data.
+Agency data inventories should track data that is stored on remote user devices or is accessed by remote users, including data accesses for data stored in agency campuses and agency cloud environments.